 Q: Who are the ideal candidates for Facelift surgery and how is it planned?

 A: The ideal candidates for Rhytidectomy or Facelift surgery have signs of facial aging in the form of skin sagging with some skin elasticity still maintained.
 People in 50-70 years age group are candidates for this surgery.
 A person undergoing facelift surgery should be in good general health and have realistic expectations from this surgery.
-Facelift works best in patients with thin skin and good bone structure.
+A facelift works best in patients with thin skin and good bone structure.
 It eliminates the loose skin folds in the neck and wrinkles in the cheeks.
 The nasolabial folds and marionette lines do not correct very well with a facelift.
 Contraindications to facelift surgery include severe medical problems.
 Relative contraindications are cigarette smoking and patients with hypertension and diabetes.
 Patients should stop taking aspirin or other blood thinners before surgery at least one week before surgery.

 Q: How is Facelift surgery performed?